jstnrme77/scalerrs-portal/progress.md

 - Updated ArticleCard component to display proper writer and editor information instead of record IDs
 - Improved date formatting in Kanban cards to match the design requirements
 - Simplified the card layout to be more compact and easier to read
+- Completely redesigned Deliverables page to use table views instead of Kanban boards as per requirements
+- Added top-level summary cards showing completion percentages for Briefs, Articles, and Backlinks with color-coded borders
+- Implemented sortable columns in all tables with arrow indicators for sorting direction
+- Added status filters to all tables with dropdown selectors and clear filter buttons
+- Added extra spacing between filter controls and tables for better visual separation
+- Moved backlinks filters to the top of the table for consistency with other tabs
 - Fixed Target Page column in backlinks table to display actual URL paths instead of Airtable record IDs
 - Implemented dynamic mapping between Airtable record IDs and URL paths using data from the URL Performance table
 - Added functional filters for backlinks by Status and Domain Rating with a clear filters button